pactumjs/pactum/docs/component-testing.md

 There are high chances that you wanted to use the same interaction in multiple occasions.
 To reuse interactions, you can create separate *js* files to hold interactions & import them in your spec file.
 This is one way to solve the issue.
 But there is a better way through *mock handlers*.

 Mock handlers help us to reuse interactions across tests.
-Use `handler.addMockInteractionHandler` function to temporarily store an interaction & later use it in test cases.
+Use `handler.addInteractionHandler` function to temporarily store an interaction & later use it in test cases.

 It accepts two arguments